Latish705/intellicollab/learning/containerization/README.md

 ## Docker Compose

 Docker Compose is used to define and manage multi-container Docker applications.
-In IntelliColab, it orchestrates the entire local development environment.
+In intellicollab, it orchestrates the entire local development environment.

 ### Docker Compose File